Dynflow/dynflow/doc/pages/source/documentation/index.md

   # so it's added to the above sequence to be executed as 4th.
   action1 = plan_action AnAction, actions_executed_sequentially.last.output

-  # It's planned in default plan's concurrency scope it's executed concurrently
+  # It's planned in default plan's concurrency scope so it's executed concurrently
-  # to about four actions.
+  # with the other four actions.
   action2 = plan_action AnAction
 end
 ```